ahoymarcus/nextjs-myjs-tech-blog/articles/information-security-overview-2022-04-05.md

 And with the worlwide presence of Internet, also comes the easy access to the information, which is more vulnerable than the ones tightly locked at headquarters, and also can be reached from any country in the world.

+###### Other articles from the Governance and Management series:
+- `IT Governance and Mangement - Overview` [^1]
+- `PMBOK and others Project Management Methodologies` [^2]
+- `ITIL - Service Management Framework` [^3]

-### Basic Information Security Concepts
+### Information Security Concepts

+#### Basic Elements of Security Information

-The basic structure of information security has two primary focus:
+The basic structure of information security has two primary focus or requirements, where the first one is related to the information itself and its contents, while the second refers to the persons who may use the information:

 1. **The Information**: the security of the related information, works focusing in a triad  concept known as CIA Triad (Confidentiality, Integrity, and Availability)
     1.1.
 Confidentiality: In brief it limits the access of information.